 What's Special About This Candy?

 If you've never made bark candy before, you're in for a treat.
 It couldn't be easier to throw together...and you can't mess it up!
-In as little as 20 minutes, you've got a delicious treat ready to share with friends...or enjoy all by yourself.
-After all, you've earned it!
+In as little as 20 minutes, you've got a delicious dessert ready to share with friends...or enjoy all by yourself.

 How to Make It

-To make Pumpkin Spice Coconut Bark, start with a bag of white chocolate chips.
-Microwave the chips in a large glass bowl at 30 second intervals until creamy.
+1 - Start with a bag of white chocolate chips. (ad) Microwave the chips in a large glass bowl at 30 second intervals until creamy.
 Stir between each 30 seconds, being careful that it doesn't burn.
 Now, you're ready to have some fun!

-Add shredded coconut to the creamy white chocolate with a teaspoon of pumpkin pie spice.
-Stir well, then spread the warm candy on a sheet pan layered with parchment paper.
+2 - Add shredded coconut to the creamy white chocolate with a teaspoon of pumpkin pie spice. (ad) Stir well, then spread the warm candy on a sheet pan layered with parchment paper.
 It should be about ¼ inch thick.

-If you've ever been one of those people who love to break things into pieces, you're gonna love the next step.
-Just crack the bark candy into any size you want.
-Throw it around on the table...and dessert is served.
+If you've ever been one of those people who love to break things into pieces, you're gonna love serving this candy.
+Just crack the bark into any size you want.
+Scatter it around, and dessert is served!

 Happy Pumpkin Spice season!